How to Build a Design Token System with Tailwind CSS for SaaS Products

 Design tokens solve this problem at the root.
 They give your entire frontend a single source of truth for visual decisions -- colors, spacing, typography, radii, shadows -- and when those decisions change, you update them in one place.
 Combined with Tailwind CSS, design tokens create a system that is both developer-friendly and design-consistent.

 This guide walks through how to build a practical, production-ready design token system with Tailwind CSS for SaaS products.
-If you want to skip the setup and start with a token-driven foundation that already works, the SaaS Starter Kit from thefrontkit ships with a complete token system and matching Figma file.
+If you want to skip the setup and start with a token-driven foundation that already works, the SaaS Starter Kit from thefrontkit ships with a complete, production-ready token system.

 What Design Tokens Are and Why They Matter